-I first started reading female personal finance blogs a few years ago out of absolute necessity.
+I first started reading female personal finance blogs many years ago out of absolute necessity.

 I had recently gone through a divorce and was pretty much at financial rock bottom.
 I decided it was time to educate myself, so I started reading personal finance blogs to learn everything I could about managing my money.